-In this time of social distancing, where we are asked to stay away from everybody we are not living with, in order to curb an invisible but real enemy, it might be tempting not to abide by the rules and to instead create our own set of self-accepted, revisited, guidelines.
+In this time of social distancing, where we are asked to stay away from everybody we are not living with, to curb an invisible but real enemy, it might be tempting not to abide by the rules and to create instead our own set of self-accepted, revisited, guidelines.

 There are so many ways we can justify to ourselves to make a prohibited behavior acceptable, to make things that could possibly hurt the people we love an agreeable choice.